I enjoy creating meaningful projects with technology.

 I’m currently exploring how to bridge physical and virtual worlds at NYU ITP.

 I’m an experience designer and new media artist working at the intersection of the physical body and technology.
-I’m currently a research fellow at New York University’s Interactive Telecommunications Program (ITP), where I’m exploring high-level AI/ML tools for creatives with a Google-backed research group, leading the Experiments in Storytelling (xStory) research group, where graduate students are prototyping creative tools for storytellers, and developing and maintaining Kinectron, an open source software to bring realtime motion capture data into the browser.
+I’m currently a research fellow at New York University’s Interactive Telecommunications Program (ITP), where I’m exploring high-level AI/ML tools for creatives with a Google-backed research group, leading the Experiments in Storytelling (xStory) research group, and developing and maintaining Kinectron, an open source software to bring realtime motion capture data into the browser.

 I started my career working in digital communications for nonprofits.
 As I did stopovers in the media branches of the United Nations Population Fund (UNFPA), Save the Children, International Rescue Committee, and ICTJ, I thought I was on my way to law school.
 But design and technology continued to entice me and led me to a position as founding chief digital officer at Blue Chalk Media, a nonfiction media company.